Online Seminar Series

 After registering, you will receive a confirmation email containing information about joining the webinar.

-Previous SCOSTEP/PRESTO Online Seminars (recordings available here or at the links below)
+Previous SCOSTEP/PRESTO Online Seminars (recordings available courtesy of ISEE here or at the links below)

 #20 Title: Response of High-latitude Surface Climate to the Variation of Solar Spectral Irradiance: sensitivity studies for a Bottom-up Mechanism